Level 7

 Fees Free scheme: Free study for the first or final year of your Level 3 or above qualification may be available under the Government’s Fees Free study scheme.
 Visit feesfree.govt.nz for eligibility criteria and more information.
 Students must meet New Zealand residency criteria.
 Note: The Government has announced that Fees Free for the first year of study will finish at the end of 2024.
 A final-year Fees Free scheme will replace it, starting from January 2025.
 Learners who have already used Fees Free in their first year of study won’t be able to access Fees Free under the new final-year policy.
 However, from now until the end of 2025, first-year Fees Free will operate under ‘first-year transition rules’.
 For more information, visit feesfree.govt.nz.
 All free study is subject to availability and funding confirmation.
 Proof of residency status required.
 Entry criteria, and some costs, may also apply.
 Eligibility for student allowances or student loans may vary.
 Contact StudyLink for more information.

-Information is correct as at 2 September 2024.
+Information is correct as at 17 December 2024.
 Programme fees are based on a full-time student and may vary depending on your final selection of courses that make up your programme.
-To provide you with an indication of costs, the approximate fees quoted in this publication are based on the indicative 2025 fee structure.
+Where the fees are indicative, the approximate fees quoted in this publication are based on the indicative 2025 fee structure.
 The indicative programme fees for 2025 do not include the Compulsory Student Services Fee (CSSF).
 The CSSF is an additional levy to your 2025 programme or course fees.
 Further information about the CSSF can be found here www.manukau.ac.nz/cssf.
 Programmes stated as eligible for free study in 2025 are based on the 2024 fee structure and subject to funding confirmation for 2025.
 All fees are in New Zealand Dollars.
 You will be advised of the current fees at the time of enrolment.
 All courses and programmes will proceed subject to numbers and academic approval.
 Manukau Institute of Technology is part of Te Pūkenga – New Zealand Institute of Skills and Technology.
 Te Pūkenga is accredited under the provisions of the Education and Training Act 2020.
 International students must study in class and will not be able to enrol for online study options.